kufii/Audioshield-PlayMusic/README.md

 * **Search by Album**: `-al <search>`.
 This will output the tracks of matching albums.
 * **Search by Playlist**: `-pl <search>`.
 This will output all tracks in the matching playlists.
+* **Search Thumbed Up Tracks**: `-fav <search>`.
+This returns all matching thumbed up tracks.
+The search is optional, you can exclude it to get all thumbed up tracks.

 # Uninstallation Instructions
 1. Uninstall Fiddler through Windows Control Panel